 The shared-effort fallacy

-Sometimes a feature wants to exist on one platform, but not another.
-The result is often a codebase that is full of per-platform code: “iOS, run this long, intractable code block;” if it’s Android, run this other, subtly different code block.”
+Sometimes a feature will exist on one platform, but not another.
+The result is often a codebase that is full of per-platform code: “if iOS, run this long, intractable code block; if Android, run this other, subtly different code block.”
 It looks like two separate code bases merged into one, because it is.

 An annual barber’s appointment for Mr. Yak

 UIWebViewbug wouldn’t be fixed.
 In the Ionic team’s blog post on 12th September, they wrote :

 Thirteen amps and three square pins